 Jason McCreary discusses how a number of books from The Reading List - Implementation Patterns, Refactoring, Design Patterns, The Pragmatic Programmer - helped him with becoming a software engineer.

-Scott Stanfield, CEO of Vertigo, presents the Hard Rock Memorabilia web site containing pictures with 200 Mp resolution and how one can zoom in to see very fine details using Silverlight’s Deep Zoom.
+Scott Stanfield presents the Hard Rock Memorabilia web site demoing Silverlight’s Deep Zoom.
 He also shows other projects to underline some of the Silverlight’s capabilities.

-In this presentation, which was recorded at JAOO, Software AG's Ivo Totev introduces his views on SOA and SOA Governance.
-Topics covered include how SOA governance can be defined, why governance is needed, and what areas it can be decomposed into.
-Totev also describes a SOA registry/repository solution, which in Totev's opinion is something that should be introduced in the earliest stages.
+In this JAOO presentation Software AG's Ivo Totev introduces his views on SOA and SOA Governance, and explains why a SOA registry/repository solution should be introduced in the earliest stages.

-Justin Smith presents the internals of the .NET Garbage Collector and how you should design your types to play nicely with it.
+Justin Smith presents the internals of the .NET Garbage Collector.
 Learn about heap allocations, the GC Algorithms, Multiprocessor considerations, and the IDisposable pattern.

 Bob Martin presents the first of his five principles of object-oriented design, which aim to address a fundamental problem - the management of dependencies between classes.

 Toronto.Com attracts over 700,000 visitors a month.
 Built in 1997, the old technology was expensive and time-consuming to maintain.
 Scott takes us through what it took to modernize this site to .NET.